jnichols300/lesson/README.md

 Null: an explicitly-assigned non-value.
   - Javascript will never set anything to `null` by itself. `null` only appears when you tell it to.
-  - If I'm not mistaken, the only thing that's inherently `null` in Javascript is `null` itself!
-  - Can you imagine a situation where that would be useful?
-    - Placeholder for a variable that you know will be replaced with an actual value later on.

 So the main difference between `undefined` and `null` is intention.
 Other than that, they're both...nothing.